samanthaming/samanthaming.com/articles/blog/my-top-3-favorite-free-javascript-courses.md

 # My Top 3 Favorite FREE Javascript Courses

-TODO: add link to my other article
-Ever since I posted [my top 3 favorite ES6 course recommendation](https://medium.com/@samanthaming/my-top-3-favorite-es6-courses-95c4b81ddf91).
+Ever since I posted [my top 3 favorite ES6 course recommendation](/blog/my-top-3-favorite-es6-courses).
 I’ve been getting a lot of requests to do a top 3 recommendation list for JavaScript.

 All of the resources are for free.
 Honestly, if you’re starting out, I suggest going for the free stuff first.
 Don’t need to be fancy.
 Figure out if you actually like programming first.
 If you do, then you can start investing and paying for the more premium courses 👍